What to Visit in Venice in 2 Days: Travel tips

 10:00 AM – St. Mark’s Basilica

 Step into St. Mark’s Basilica, a masterpiece of Byzantine architecture.
 Marvel at the intricate mosaics, ornate domes, and the stunning Pala d’Oro (golden altarpiece).
 Don’t forget to climb to the terrace for a panoramic view of the square.
-Entrance to the basilica is 3 euros, but access to the museum and terrace is extra, around €7-€10.
+Entrance to the basilica is 10 euros, but access to the museum and terrace is extra, around €10-€12.

 11:30 AM – Doge’s Palace

 Next, explore the Doge’s Palace, the former residence of the Doge of Venice and the seat of Venetian government.
 Wander through the opulent rooms, admire the artwork, and walk across the famous Bridge of Sighs.
 The palace is a testament to Venice’s rich history and grandeur.
-Tickets are around €20, and it’s worth every penny for the history enthusiasts.
-Prices vary a lot for families and if booked ahead.
+Tickets are around €35, and it’s worth every penny for the history enthusiasts.
+Prices can vary a lot for families and if booked ahead.

 1:00 PM – Lunch at Trattoria Al Gazzettino

 For lunch, head to Trattoria Al Gazzettino, a charming restaurant known for its friendly service and delicious Venetian cuisine.
 Here, I suggest trying the seafood risotto or the classic spaghetti alle vongole (spaghetti with clams).
-Expect to spend around €20-€30 per person for a hearty meal that will fuel your afternoon explorations.
+Expect to spend around €25-€30 per person for a hearty meal that will fuel your afternoon explorations.

 2:30 PM – Rialto Bridge and Market

 After lunch, take a leisurely stroll to the Rialto Bridge, one of Venice’s most famous landmarks.
 Enjoy the views of the Grand Canal and explore the nearby Rialto Market, where you can find fresh produce, seafood, and local delicacies.
-The market is a great place to pick up some authentic Venetian.
+The market is a great place to pick up some authentic Venetian products.
 Or some Murano glass souvenirs.

 4:00 PM – Gondola Ride

 No trip to Venice is complete without a gondola ride.
 Hire a gondola for a romantic ride through the city’s narrow canals and under its charming bridges.
 Your gondolier will often share interesting stories and facts about Venice along the way.
-A 30-minute ride typically costs around €80, so it’s a bit of a splurge, but an iconic experience worth having.

 5:30 PM – Explore the Cannaregio District